safe-scan-ai/cancer-ai/DOCS/COMPETITIONS-V3.md

 - **Scoring Mechanism**: Detailed scoring mechanisms are outlined in the [DOCS](/DOCS/competitions) directory.
 Validators run scheduled competitions and assess the models based on these criteria.
 - **Winning Criteria**: The best-performing model, according to the evaluation metrics, is declared the winner of the competition.
 - **Rewards**: The winner receives the full emission for that competition, divided by the number of competitions held.
-- **Rewards time decay**: If a miner stays at the top position for more than 30 days, their rewards start to decrease gradually.
+- **Rewards Time Decay**: If a miner stays in the top position for more than 30 days, their rewards start to decrease gradually.
 Every 7 days after the initial 30 days, their share of the rewards decreases by 10%.
 This reduction continues until their share reaches a minimum of 10% of the original reward.

 ## Command-Line Interface (CLI) Tools